snow on a cruise ship

 Transatlantic

-Queen Mary 2 crossings between Southampton and NYC in winter months offer chances of snow at sea, particularly in North Atlantic.
+Queen Mary 2 crossings between Southampton and NYC in winter months offer chances of snow at sea, particularly in the North Atlantic.
+These classic ocean liner voyages embrace the maritime tradition of winter crossings.

 Don't worry too much about snow affecting your cruise experiences, though.
 Once your ship leaves these northern ports, you'll typically sail into warmer weather within a day or two.
 Cruise lines rely on meteorological experts to carefully plan routes that avoid severe weather conditions.